 School of Law - China Scholarship Council (CSC) Studentships

-Since 2007, Queen Mary, University of London (QMUL) and the China Scholarship Council (CSC) have been offering joint scholarships to Chinese students from leading universities in the People's Republic of China for doctoral study at Queen Mary.
-The School of Law is pleased to announce the offer of studentships for entry in September 2021.
+Since 2007, Queen Mary University of London and the China Scholarship Council (CSC) have been offering joint scholarships to Chinese students from leading universities in the People's Republic of China for doctoral study at Queen Mary.
+The School of Law is pleased to announce the offer of three studentships for entry in September 2019.

-The breadth, depth and excellence of research activity in the School of Law at Queen Mary earned us a place in the top 10 institutions in the UK for 3* and 4* research, according to the results of the 2014 Research Excellence Framework (REF).
+The breadth, depth and excellence of research activity in the School of Law at QMUL earned us a place in the top 10 institutions in the UK for 3* and 4* research, according to the results of the 2014 Research Excellence Framework (REF).